Step-by-step guide

 Yes.
 The cleaner targets GPS coordinates and other sensitive embedded metadata in supported files.

-Is RemoveMyEXIF private?
+Is REMOVEMYEXIF private?

 Yes.
 Processing happens locally in your browser, and your original file stays on your device.